The American FAL

 Did you know that the United States considered adopting the FAL as its main battle rifle?

-After World War II, many countries were looking to upgrade its small arms.
+After World War II, many countries were looking to upgrade their small arms.
 The US was one of the countries.
 While the M1 Garand was a fine rifle during the war, there were a variety of improvements that could be made to increase its efficiency.

 It is said that a handshake agreement between President D. Eisenhower and Prime Minister W. Churchill led to NATO adoption of the US preferred 7.62×51 cartridge.
 In exchange, the US would adopt the FAL as its main battle rifle.